bsoyka/policy/README.md

 # Policy Center

 This is a collection of my policy documents.

-Any questions about the documents in this repository can be directed to any of the contact methods listed below.
+Outside contributions to this repository are not accepted, and pull requests will automatically be closed.
+If you have any questions, concerns, or suggestions regarding any of the documents here, **email me at hello@bsoyka.me**.

-## Documents
+## Contents

 The following documents are available here: